ClayStack/claystack-docs/docs/cseth/lsdDeposit.md

-# Minting csETH via LSD Deposits
+# Mint csETH via LSDs

 ClayStack allows users to mint csETH by depositing LSDs directly.
 Presently, ClayStack supports two major LSDs in the market: stETH and rETH.
 Upon depositing LSDs, users receive csETH at the current corresponding token rate of the deposited LSD.